paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### Definitions
-For definition of “congressional intelligence committees”, referred to in text, see section 2 of div.
+For definition of “congressional intelligence committees” as used in this section, see section 2 of div.
 N of Pub.
 L. 115–31, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3315"></a>